andersonfernandes/andersonfernandes.dev/_posts/configuring-neovim-with-lua.md

 ---
 title: Configuring NeoVim with Lua
 description:
-date: '2022-08-26'
+date: '2022-09-23'
 updated:
 ---

 In this article I'm going to show how you can go from a fresh install of NeoVim (**nvim** as shorthand) to a ready-for-code setup.

 First of all you need to have nvim installed, check out their [installation guide](https://github.com/neovim/neovim/wiki/Installing-Neovim) on Github for the steps.
-Since the project is growing fast, consider installing the latest stable version to get the new features.
+Since the project is growing fast, consider installing the latest **stable** version to get the new features.

 ## A bit of context